mazzz1y/iptv-gateway/docs/config/url_generator.md

     This is a salt added to the user's secrets.
 Changing it will invalidate all links.

 !!! note "TTL"
     Setting TTL > 0 will cause links to regenerate each time they're accessed.
-By default, it's 0, since it's usually not needed for non-sensitive files.
+By default, it's 0, since it's usually unnecessary for non-sensitive files.

 ## Duration Format